 Highway 101 no longer divides the people of Santa Rosa.
 What was once a barrier between east and west is now a thriving throughway connecting communities and commerce.

 The undercrossing improvements project at Sixth Street picked up where Caltrans left off when it ran out of funding after widening the 101.
-Harris & Associates helped revive the connectivity between east and west sections of the downtown area with project management services that oversaw:
+Harris & Associates helped revive the connectivity between east and west sections of the downtown area with construction management services that oversaw: